 His career began in an era where many more cases were tried to jury than we see today.
 By 1990, Dan had tried 100 jury trials and was the youngest fellow inducted to the International Academy of Trial Lawyers, an organization whose membership is limited to 500 trial lawyers in the United States.
 In the same year, he was inducted into the American Board of Trial Advocates.
 Two years later (1992), he was inducted into the American College of Trial Lawyers.
 He’s been certified as a civil trial advocate by the National Board of Trial Advocates since 1982, and has been listed in the Best Lawyers in America for more than 20 years.
 His most significant honor was being invited to membership in the Inner Circle of Advocates in 2009.
 This group is limited to the top 100 plaintiff trial lawyers in the United States.

 Dan has resolved eight medical malpractice cases for 10 million dollars or more.
 These include over-prescription of narcotics (12.1 million), incorrect contrast material (10 million), vagal nerve injury (10.1 million), emergency medicine error (25.3 million reduced by cap to 10 million), birth injury (11 million), surgical error (17.3 million), anesthesia error (22.5 million), emergency medicine error (10 million).
-He also resolved two product liability cases for over 10 million dollars: defective automobile roof design (15 million) and improper pipe rack storage system (20 million).
-Of these ten cases, four were the result of favorable verdicts and no offer by the defense in three of the four.
+He also resolved three product liability cases for over 10 million dollars: defective automobile roof design (15 million), bicycle component failures (13.7 million) and improper pipe rack storage system (20 million).
+Of these eleven cases, four were the result of favorable verdicts and no offer by the defense in three of the four.

 Dan has taught trial advocacy at the University of Wisconsin Law School for many years, and is a frequent lecturer on trial practice techniques and the use of technology in litigation.
 He has been lead counsel on 88 cases resulting in awards over a million dollars, and nine cases over ten million dollars, four of which were jury verdicts.
 Dan resides in Madison with his wife, Frankie.